kubernetes/website/content/en/docs/concepts/scheduling/scheduling-framework.md

 {{< figure src="/images/docs/scheduling-framework-extensions.png" title="scheduling framework extension points" >}}

-### Queue sort
+### QueueSort

 These plugins are used to sort Pods in the scheduling queue.
-A queue sort plugin essentially will provide a "less(Pod1, Pod2)" function.
+A queue sort plugin essentially will provide a `Less(Pod1, Pod2)` function.
 Only one queue sort plugin may be enabled at a time.

-### Pre-filter
+### PreFilter

 These plugins are used to pre-process info about the Pod, or to check certain conditions that the cluster or the Pod must meet.
-If a pre-filter plugin returns an error, the scheduling cycle is aborted.
+If a PreFilter plugin returns an error, the scheduling cycle is aborted.

 ### Filter